-After determining which opportunities to pursue, use the data to engage with your prospects by providing them with additional value.
-Learn how to leverage Market Intelligence to improve conversions and win more deals with a consultative approach.
+After identifying which opportunities to pursue, use Market Intelligence to improve conversions and win more deals with a consultative approach.

 Leverage Similarweb data to engage with your prospects by providing them with additional value.
 If you are an AdTech company looking to win more deals or expand your partnership with publishers, these are different analyses you should leverage before every sales conversation with your prospect.